- A person or thing that primes

 A bit more about us…

 Anna lives in Bondi, where she lives out all the avocado-toast and poke-bowl cliches you can imagine.
 Originally a news reporter, she has previously worked as the executive editor of marie claire Australia, the digital content director for marie claire and InStyle and has also held senior positions at British marie claire and The Sunday Telegraph UK’s Stella magazine.
 She loves books, running and brilliant storytelling

 Felicity lives in Melbourne, where the coffee is strong enough to propel her through life with four small children.
 Previously a deputy editor at marie claire, she loves reading, swimming and extremely basic sewing.

-PRIMER conducts its journalism in accordance with the guidelines set out by the Australian Press Council.
+PRIMER conducts its journalism in accordance with internal standards that it has modelled on those of Australian Press Council.

 These guidelines adhere to principles of accuracy and clarity; fairness and balance; privacy and avoidance of harm; and integrity and transparency.
 They are explained more fully below.